Michael Mariot

-Michael Ryan Mariot (born October 20, 1988) is an American professional baseball pitcher who is currently a free agent.
-He previously played in Major League Baseball (MLB) for the Kansas City Royals and Philadelphia Phillies.
+Michael Ryan Mariot (born October 20, 1988) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Kansas City Royals, Philadelphia Phillies, and Cincinnati Reds, and in the Chinese Professional Baseball League (CPBL) for the CTBC Brothers.

 Career

 Kansas City Royals

-Mariot was drafted by the Kansas City Royals in the eighth round of the 2010 Major League Baseball Draft out of the University of Nebraska. was added to the 40-man roster on November 20, 2013.
-He was called up to the majors for the first time on April 7, 2014.
-He was not a part of the Royals postseason roster, but earned his first World Series ring.
+Mariot was drafted by the Kansas City Royals in the eighth round, with the 239th overall selection, of the 2010 Major League Baseball draft out of the University of Nebraska–Lincoln.
+He was added to the 40-man roster on November 20, 2013, in order to be protected from the Rule 5 draft.

+Mariot was called up to the major leagues for the first time on April 7, 2014.
+In 17 appearances for Kansas City during his rookie campaign, Mariot posted a 1-0 record and 6.48 ERA with 21 strikeouts over 25 innings of work.
+He was not a part of the Royals' postseason roster, but earned his first World Series ring.

+Mariot made two appearances for the Royals during the 2015 season, recording a 3.00 ERA with one strikeout over three innings of work.

 Philadelphia Phillies

 On November 30, 2015, the Philadelphia Phillies claimed Mariot off waivers.
 He was called up the Phillies on August 3, 2016, when Jeanmar Gómez was granted paternity leave for the birth of his son.
+Mariot made 25 appearances for Philadelphia, recording a 5.82 ERA with 23 strikeouts and two saves across 21 2/3 innings pitched.

 On December 6, 2016, Mariot was designated for assignment following the signing of Joaquín Benoit.
-He elected free agency on November 6, 2017.
+He spent the 2017 season with the Triple–A Lehigh Valley IronPigs.
+In 45 appearances out of the bullpen, he registered a 7–2 record and 4.42 ERA with 63 strikeouts and two saves in 57 innings of work.
+Mariot elected free agency following the season on November 6, 2017.

 San Diego Padres

-In November 2017, he signed a minor league contract with the San Diego Padres.
+On November 21, 2017, Mariot signed a minor league contract with the San Diego Padres.
 Mariot was invited to Major League spring training that year as a non-roster invitee.
-He was released on May 11, 2018.

-Second stint with Royals
+In 10 appearances for the Triple–A El Paso Chihuahuas, he struggled to a 12.15 ERA with 14 strikeouts across 13 1/3 innings pitched.
+Mariot was released by the Padres organization on May 11, 2018.

+Kansas City Royals (second stint)

 On May 18, 2018, Mariot signed a minor league deal with the Kansas City Royals.
-Mariot was released on August 8, 2018.
+He spent the remainder of the season split between the Double–A Northwest Arkansas Naturals (0.96 ERA in 7 games) and Triple–A Omaha Storm Chasers (3.81 ERA in 18 games).
+Mariot was released by the Royals organization on August 8.